Community money - invested by the community

 This priority developed from consultations, local statistics and following on from Plan 1.

-Residents identified the need to invest in our young people – with a focus on empowering them – the funds will provide a devolved budget and learning opportunities identified by the young people.
-Led by the recent youth consultation (Dec 2017) we continue to use the results and recommendations to inform the decisions we make regarding investing in youth provision.
+Residents identified the need to invest in our young people – with a focus on empowering them – the funds provided a devolved budget and learning opportunities identified by the young people.
+Led by the recent youth consultation (Dec 2017) we continued to use the results and recommendations to inform the decisions we made regarding investing in youth provision.

 Originally we expected to allocate £23k per year for the next three years.
 This changed due to a number of factors, including a reassessment of what could be achieved.
 Unfortunately there wasn’t an organisation that could provide the service we wanted – however, we did find one that could move us further towards the young people’s goals.

-The goals include a successful anti-bulling strategy, an increase in what services are currently available and a re-evaluation of the young peoples needs and wants and the impact/improvement the funding has made.
+The goals included a successful anti-bulling strategy, an increase in what services are currently available and a re-evaluation of the young peoples needs and wants and the impact/improvement the funding has made.

 We also reassessed how the devolved budget of £5k per year would be managed.
 We worked with Learn to Lead to pilot an engaging programme at Norton Hill School.
 Covid19 delayed the roll out of the next stage, with it finally starting early 2022.
-Learn to Lead are working hard with our young people to help them have their say on how and where money should be spent.
-More than that, they will help young people form interest groups and bring in resources that further these groups and develop their skills and confidence.
+Learn to Lead worked hard with our young people to help them have their say on how and where money should be spent.
+More than that, they supported young people to form interest groups and develop their skills and confidence.

 Invest in upskilling and support for people, organisations and facilities to increase resilience